w3c/wot/plugfest/2018-bundang/result.md

   - Out of Time
     - Observe bindings:
     - Comment: Planned to implement for HTTP(S)+LongPoll, CoAP(S) Observe, WebSockets, and MQTT

+* Oracle
+  - OK
+  - Comment: mapping is required for non-primitive types, i.e. for array and object properties

 #### 3.2.3 Action Handling -- was part of (2)